jtconnors/SocketClientFX/README.md

 # SocketClientFX
 JavaFX UI application representing the client side of a socket connection

-This application is written in Java using the JavaFX API.
+This application is written in Java using the Java Module System and the JavaFX API.
 It represents the client side of a socket connection and can:

    - be configured to connect to either a localhost or remote socket at a configurable port
    - attempt to connect one time, or continually attempt to connect with a specified retry interval